This is a quick walkthrough of getting your first web service up and running whilst having a look at the how some of the different components work.

 dotnet tool install --global x

-The dotnet tools are ServiceStack's versatile companion giving you quick access to a lot of its high-level features including generating mobile, web & desktop DTOs with Add ServiceStack Reference generating gRPC Clients and proto messages, quickly apply gists to your project enabled by ServiceStack's effortless no-touch Modular features, it even includes a lisp REPL should you need to explore your remote .NET Core App in real-time.
+The dotnet tools are ServiceStack's versatile companion giving you quick access to a lot of its high-level features including generating mobile, web & desktop DTOs with Add ServiceStack Reference generating gRPC Clients and proto messages, quickly apply gists to your project enabled by ServiceStack's effortless no-touch Modular features, command-line API access, it even includes a lisp REPL should you need to explore your remote .NET Apps in real-time.

 Step 2: Selecting a template

-Importantly, the dotnet tools lets you create .NET Core, .NET Framework and ASP.NET Core on .NET Framework projects.
-Unless you're restricted to working with .NET Framework you'll want to start with a .NET Core project template, for this example we'll start with the Empty web template which implicitly uses the folder name for the Project Name:
+Importantly, the dotnet tools lets you create .NET 6, .NET Framework and ASP.NET Core on .NET Framework projects.
+Unless you're restricted to working with .NET Framework you'll want to start with a .NET 6 project template, for this example we'll start with the Empty web template which implicitly uses the folder name for the Project Name:

 x new web WebApp